dhoer/choco-selenium/TESTING.md

 This Chocolatey package uses [serverspec](http://serverspec.org/) and [selenium-webdriver](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings) for integration tests.
-Note that
-[Ruby language](https://www.ruby-lang.org/) is required for integration tests and it is installed for you during provisioning.
+[Ruby language](https://www.ruby-lang.org/) is required for integration testing and it is installed for you during provisioning.

 Contributions to this Chocolatey package will only be accepted if all tests pass successfully.